edgeimpulse/expert-projects/nvidia-deepstream-community-guide.md

 After the first run, the TensorRT is created as an `.engine` file.
 To prevent rebuilding on subsequent runs, the ONNX file can be commented out and the .engine file can instead be directly referenced.
 This will prevent rebuilding the engine on each run, saving time.

-The major limitation of automatic conversion of the model is that it works with implicit batching, where the batch size is 1, ignorin the batch dimension in the model.
+The major limitation of automatic conversion of the model is that it works with implicit batching, where the batch size is 1, ignoring the batch dimension in the model.
 This may not be ideal when you need to perform inference on batches of images, to take advantage of the hardware batch inference capabilities.

 ## Dynamic Batching